 Articolo apparso nel dicembre 2014 sul blog di BAIA.

-Despite all the stereotypes created by the media, becoming a successful developer in Silicon Valley is really hard.
-Only the best programmers, the one able to build valuable connections and to give visibility to their achievements are able to get a well paid job in the top companies or to receive investments for their startup.
-Now, on top of those difficulties, imagine trying to build a product and an associated reputation without leaving the beautiful Italian island of Sicily.
+Despite the stereotypes created by the media, becoming a successful developer in Silicon Valley is really hard.
+Among the best programmers, only the ones able to build valuable connections and to get visibility for their achievements are able to get a well-paid job in the top hi-tech companies or to attract investments for their startup.
+Now, on top of those challenges, imagine trying to build a product and an associated reputation far away from the Silicon Vally, for example, while living in the beautiful Italian island of Sicily.
 The task becomes almost impossible.
-Salvatore Sanfilippo (antirez), the author of Redis, did it!
-From a small Sicilian village Salvatore created one of the most popular component of the modern web, and he built solid relationship with people and companies in the field.
-Salvatore doesn’t like to brag about his accomplishments, but I believe he is a very special person with an exceptional talent.
-If you are not in the field you might not appreciate how extraordinary his story is, and might not know that the software he created, Redis, is a fundamental component in the toolbox of every web developer.
+Salvatore Sanfilippo (aka antirez), the author of Redis, did it!
+From a small Sicilian village, Salvatore created one of the most popular components of the modern web, and he built a solid relationship with people and companies in the field.
+Salvatore doesn’t like to brag about his accomplishments, but I believe he is a very special person with exceptional talent.
+If you are not in the field, you might not appreciate how extraordinary his story is, and might not know that the software he created, Redis, is a fundamental component in the toolbox of every web developer and cloud service.
 I asked Salvatore a few questions in order to better learn his story and to share it with everybody who is interested in learning from it.
 Buona lettura.

 Franco: Hi Salvatore.
 Can you please tell us a bit about yourself and your interesting professional story?

 Salvatore: Hi Franco.
-My profession is more the result of my long time passion than anything planned: I started to write simple programs in BASIC when I was about 6 years old, since my father was an home computers enthusiast in the early 80s.
-I kept my passion for computers as an hobby for a long time, but eventually when I was 20, I dropped out of the university, where I was studying architecture, and started to work in a security company.
+My profession is more the result of my long-time passion than anything planned: I started to write simple programs in BASIC when I was about 6 years old since my father was a home computers enthusiast in the early 80s.
+I kept my passion for computers as a hobby for a long time, but eventually, when I was 20, I dropped out of the university, where I was studying architecture, and started to work in a security company.

 During this time I wrote my first open source software, “hping“, and worked at the TCP attack now called Idle Scan.
-IT security suddenly became very different when money arrived in the field, and I felt an urge to change, so I started to get addicted to programming languages, writing a few things in kernel space, and eventually I joined LinuxCare Italy for some time.
+IT security suddenly became very different when the money arrived in the field, and I felt an urge to change, so I started to get addicted to programming languages, writing a few things in kernel space, and eventually, I joined LinuxCare Italy for some time.
 Later the “web 2.0” started, and here in Italy there was a lot of talking about this among bloggers, but nothing developed within Italy.
 Together with my friend Fabio, we started a company and created two web 2.0 services similar to the ones that were very popular in the United States, and thanks to a partnership with Telecom Italia we had quite a bit of users.
-A few years later, we decided to build our third product, a real time web logs analyzer.
-Traditional DBs were not suited for the task, so I started to work on Redis, and eventually it became my first occupation, thanks to the sponsorship of VMware first, and Pivotal later.
+A few years later, we decided to build our third product, a real-time weblogs analyzer.
+Traditional DBs were not suited for the task, so I started to work on Redis, and eventually, it became my first occupation, thanks to the sponsorship of VMware first, and Pivotal later.

 Franco: I’m sure you had several opportunities to move to the US, therefore I assume you live in Italy by choice.
 What are the benefits and the compromises you experience by working in Italy rather than moving to the US?